I’m a neurodivergent, disabled researcher-storyteller and Disability Equality Trainer. Find me on Twitter here.

 My research skills are in participatory, user-led and storytelling research.
 My PhD research looked at the stories of disabled Christians.
 I also have experience of research with disabled children.
 I am currently working as a researcher for a network of churches.

-I’m a qualified trainer, and have worked as a teacher in the Further Education sector and a lecturer in Higher Education.
+I’m also a qualified trainer, and have worked as a teacher in the Further Education sector and a lecturer in Higher Education.
 I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the principle that DET should be led by disabled people ourselves.
 I deliver training in both the public and private sectors.
 Past clients have included the Institute of Education, charities and religious organisations.

 I am based in London.